jbarratt/serialized-hugo/content/post/really_serverless_databases.md

 I haven't played around with it yet, but [Buntdb](https://github.com/tidwall/buntdb) looks like it may be a very nice embeddable database for general use, but especially for geospatial; it includes built-in support for finding the "N closest points" or "all points within a certain distance".

+There are also great embeddable libraries for geofencing, like [regionagogo](https://github.com/akhenakh/regionagogo), built on top of Google's [s2](https://github.com/golang/geo) and [boltdb](https://github.com/boltdb/bolt).

 #### Security Screening

 There are lots of relatively small and static datasets that can be useful for determining if a request should be handled, or how careful we should be in handling it.